fleet-actions/ec2-runner-pool-manager/docs/index.md

 ## 🔍 Overview

 This action operates using three distinct modes (`provision`, `release`, `refresh`) to control, share, and scale self-hosted EC2 runners directly within GitHub Actions.
-The diagram below illustrates how these modes typically fit into your GitHub Actions workflow files:
+The diagram below illustrates how these modes fit into your GitHub Actions workflow files:

 ![Modes In Workflows](assets/mode-and-workflows.png)

+!!! note
+    To see how this fits in your Github Actions code and get started, see: [prerequisites](getting-started/prerequisites.md) & [quickstart](getting-started/quickstart.md)

 Here’s a closer look at each operational mode: